firesareba/Desktop-Humidity-and-Temperature-sensor-and-display/readme.md

 ## **Wiring and Schematic**

-The circuit uses the I2C interface for the OLED and a single digital pin for the DHT22 sensor.
-The 4.7k pull-up resistor R1 is mandatory for reliable DHT22 operation.
+The circuit uses the IIC interface for the OLED and a single digital pin for the DHT22 sensor.
+You can't drop the 4.7k Pull Up resistor as you need it to run the DHT22.

 ## **Visuals**
 <img width="1245" height="955" alt="Screenshot 2025-12-02 210005" src="https://github.com/user-attachments/assets/4dc7df91-602e-4da3-a5de-aba487a7f845" />